Let’s dive right into these unique examples of digital signage for 2015:

 Another example of digital signage saving lives.

 Samsung Argentina debuted the Safety Truck, aimed at preventing traffic accidents and fatalities from drivers trying to overtake and pass tractor-trailers.
-The two-by-two video wall mounted to the back of a trailer showed drivers behind the truck what was in front of the truck and any oncoming traffic.
+In fact, the two-by-two video wall mounted to the back of a trailer showed drivers behind the truck what was in front of the truck and any oncoming traffic.

 3. Taking ground-level to new heights